George Floyd, whose death energized a movement, to be buried

 HOUSTON (AP) - The black man whose death has inspired a worldwide reckoning over racial injustice will be buried in Houston Tuesday, carried home in a horse-drawn carriage.

-George Floyd died May 25 after a white Minneapolis police officer pressed his knee into his neck for several minutes even after he stopped responding.
-(Source: Ben Crump Law/CNN)

 George Floyd, who was 46 when he was killed, will be laid to rest next to his mother.
-On May 25, as a white Minneapolis officer pressed a knee on Floyd's neck for several minutes, the dying man cried out for his mother.
+On May 25, as a white Minneapolis officer pressed a knee on Floyd’s neck, the dying man cried out for his mother.

 His funeral will be private.
-A public memorial service was held Monday in Houston, where he grew up.
-Some 6,000 people attended.
+Some 6,000 people attended a public memorial service Monday in Houston, where he grew up.

 Under a blazing Texas sun, mourners wearing T-shirts with Floyd’s picture or the words “I Can’t Breathe” — one of the other things he cried out repeatedly while pinned down by the police officer — waited for hours to pay their respects.
 Floyd’s body, dressed in a brown suit, lay in an open gold-colored casket.